puppetlabs/puppet-rfc/pep-2.Iteration/iteration.md

     $array.each |$x| {file { "/tmp/$x": }}
     $array.each |$x| => {file { "/tmp/$x": }}

+Naturally, both styles (without arrow for a braced block, and with arrow for a function reference) could be used - maybe to set them apart, and to provider better error feedback (but this may be of debateable value).

 ### Automatic currying

 You may have reacted examples like this: